[Manager Interview] What is Beyond GTA, the company that operates servers in Canada?

 The role of work between Japan and Canada in server operations

-Seonghyun: The original purpose of establishing an office in Canada was to handle Japanese night shifts in Canada.
-Beyond operates on an irregular three-shift system, with work covering the hours from 11pm to 8am Japan time in Canada.
-The work is the same as in Japan, but we can provide the same quality of service during the night as during the day in Japan is the reason we established an office in Canada, what makes Beyond's service so good, and what sets it apart from others.
-In that sense, I think we have achieved one of the purposes of establishing an office in Canada.
+Seiken:Originally, the purpose of establishing an office in Canada was to handle night shifts in Japan from within Canada.
+Beyond operates on an irregular three-shift system, with a system in place to cover the period from 11 PM to 8 AM Japan time from Canada.
+The work content is the same as in Japan, butwe can provide the same quality of service even at night in Japan as we do during the dayis the reason we established an office in Canada, and I think it is the strength of Beyond's service and what sets us apart from others.
+In that sense, I believe one of the purposes of creating an office in Canada has been achieved.

 At night, there are fewer alerts going off in server monitoring compared to the daytime, and customers are less active, so there are also fewer inquiries.
 Therefore, Canada sometimes takes over and investigates any inquiries that could not be fully investigated during the day.
 It is often difficult to find time during the day to investigate customer alerts in depth, so we use the nighttime hours to thoroughly investigate the details